Kotlin/dokka/examples/gradle/dokka-customFormat-example/README.md

 ### Running

-Run `dokkaHtml` task in order to generate documentation with the custom logo in place:
+Run `dokkaHtml` task to generate documentation with the custom logo in place:

 ```bash
 ./gradlew dokkaHtml